IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-axis-options.md

 <div class="divider--half"></div>

-## Axis Labels Example
+## $PlatformShort$ Axis Labels

-The $ProductName$ charts allows you full control over configuring, formatting, and styling the font of the labels displayed on an axis in your chart.
+The $PlatformShort$ Charts allows you full control over configuring, formatting, and styling the font of the labels displayed on an axis in your chart.
 You can change the rotation angle, margin, horizontal and vertical alignment, color, padding, and visibility of axis labels.

 <code-view style="height: 450px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"